 After his postdoctoral studies, Dr. Ohlstein joined Columbia University Medical Center where he was an Associate Professor of Genetics and Development and a member of the Columbia Stem Cell Initiative.
 He is a Howard Hughes Medical Institute Faculty Scholar.
 In 2020, Dr. Ohlstein joined Children’s Medical Center Research Institute at UT Southwestern as an Associate Professor in Pediatrics.

-The Ohlstein lab is working to better understand the mechanisms that guide normal and abnormal tissue functions, particularly in gastrointestinal organs such as the small and large intestines and stomach, using the Drosophila intestine as a model.
+The Ohlstein laboratory is working to better understand the mechanisms that guide normal and abnormal tissue functions, particularly in gastrointestinal organs such as the small and large intestines and stomach, using the Drosophila intestine as a model.
 Ultimately, a better understanding of the biology of the Drosophila intestinal stem cells will help with diagnosis, treatment, and cures of various conditions that affect the human gastrointestinal tract.

 - University of Texas-Austin (1989), Arts

 - Univ of Tx Southwestern Med Ct (2002), Medicine

 - Univ of Tx Southwestern Med Ct (2002), Cell Biology

 - Gastrointestinal disorders

 - Intestinal stem cell self-renewal and maintenance

 - Apical-basal polarity precisely determines intestinal stem cell number by regulating Prospero threshold.